mirzawaqasahmed/f5-big-iq-lab/docs/class2/module1/module1.rst

   With BIG-IQ 6.0, we only support F5 Virtual edition as ``Service Scaler`` in a VMWare env.
-  With BIG-IQ 6.0.1, we will support F5 HW also.
+  With BIG-IQ 6.0.1, we will support F5 HW also

 Tier2/``SSG`` management - how does this work ?